Q: What is LMC Media?

 Q: How can I get involved with a program on LMC Media?

 A: You can produce a program of your own, be a guest on someone else’s program or work behind the scenes.
-Just drop by our studio or administrative office during operating hours and LMC Media staff will talk with you and determine the best way for you to proceed.
+You can also become a member, volunteer, or take advantage of our internship programs.
+Just check out the Get Involved section of our website or drop by our studio/administrative office during operating hours and LMC Media staff will talk with you and determine the best way for you to proceed.
 You can always call us as well at 914-381-2002.

 Q: How can I get involved in the policy of LMC Media?